 These easy Dutch oven recipes work in a cast iron Dutch oven: and they’re not just soup recipes.
 Think: risotto, bread, healthy broth, and more.

 Do you have a Dutch oven?
 When Alex and I first starting cooking, we had no idea what a Dutch oven was.
 But we asked for this heavy-duty cooking pot as a Christmas gift one year, and the rest is history!
 For years we’ve been using it to make bread, soups and stews, cook dried beans, and more.
 There are so many easy Dutch oven recipes, it’s hard to know where to start.
-Here are all our favorites: then scroll down to learn more about Dutch ovens: why to use a Dutch oven, what size to Dutch to buy, and of course: our favorite Dutch oven recipes!
+Here are all our favorites: then scroll down to learn more about Dutch ovens and which we use.

 What is a Dutch oven?
 Why use a Dutch oven?